ChrisCarleton/BottomTime-Core/docs/Friends.md

 * **username** - Username of the user who made the initial request.
 * **friendName** - Username of the user approving/rejecting the request.

+#### Message Body
+The message body can contain a [Handle Friend Request](#handle-friend-request-object) Object stating a reason for the approval or rejection.

 #### Responses
 HTTP Status Code | Details
 ----- | -----